rx-angular/rx-angular/libs/state/README.md

 Read the [Migration Guide](https://rx-angular.io/docs/state/setup#migrate-to-new-functional-api) for a migration guide explaining how to upgrade your codebase to the new API.

-## Usage (legacy)
+### Class Based

-Local Provider (recommended): Use RxState as a local provider in your component to make use of Angular's Dependency Injection.
+Local Provider: Use RxState as a local provider in your component to make use of Angular's Dependency Injection.

 With the new `inject` method: